 Despite that GDPR is coming up on its fifth anniversary, people are still asking questions like “What is a ‘data controller’ or a ‘data processor’ under GDPR?”
 And “How is a GDPR data processor different from a GDPR data controller?”
 And even “Can a company be both a data processor and a data controller at the same time under the EU General Data Protection Regulation?”
 And the ever important question: “Do we have to comply with GDPR if we are in the U.S.?”
 Here are the answers.

 As you probably know, GDPR went into effect on May 25, 2018, and notwithstanding a whole lot of misinformation out there saying otherwise, you do need to comply with GDPR if you are in the United States (or, really, anywhere else) if you want to play it safe.

 So you probably started to read the full text of GDPR and found your eyes glazing over, and thus you may be confused as to whether you are a data controller, or a data processor, or maybe even both, and do you need to comply with GDPR is you aren’t in the EU or the Uk?
 Does GDPR even apply in the UK after Brexit?
 (It does because the UK adopted their own UK GDPR.)

-Part of the reason that reading the full text of GDPR can get one so confused is because the full text includes all of the precatory language, which talks a great deal about the obligations of data controllers and data processors before you ever get to the actual definitions, which are contained within the actual law, which you don’t get to until after more than 30 pages of the prefacing language!
+Part of the reason that reading the full text of GDPR can get one so confused is because the full text includes all of the prefatory language, which talks a great deal about the obligations of data controllers and data processors before you ever get to the actual definitions, which are contained within the actual law, which you don’t get to until after more than 30 pages of the introductory language!